16 Mar How Prevent Frozen Pipes In the Winter

 Pinpoint Existing Leaks

 Once you’ve poured over your water bill, it’s time to focus that same attention on your home.
 First, if you know where your plumbing lines lie, congratulations; you’ve already won half the battle.
-Next, focus on areas that appear to have water damage despite not being near a plumbing fixture.
+Next, focus on areas with water damage despite not being near a plumbing fixture.

 If you can’t locate the source of your leak, go ahead and call a local plumber.
 They should be able to help you pinpoint the exact location of your leaks in no time.